timoruohomaki/fmod-framework/README.md

 Ensure that the FMOD library is in the correct location:

-- **Windows**: Place fmod.dll in the same directory as your application or in a system path
+- **Windows**: `fmod.dll` should be in the same directory as your application
-- **macOS**: Place libfmod.dylib in /usr/local/lib or bundle it with your application
+- **macOS**: `libfmod.dylib` should be in `/usr/local/lib` or bundled with your application
-- **Linux**: Place libfmod.so in a standard library path
+- **Linux**: `libfmod.so` should be in a standard library path

-#### "Function not found" error
+#### "Record busy" or "Event not playing" errors

-Make sure you're using the correct FMOD version that matches your declares.
-The function names and parameters should match exactly.
+These errors can occur with certain FMOD versions when setting DSP parameters.
+Try:

+1. Changing the `DSPParamSettingOrder` property to use a different approach
+2. Switching to the sound-based implementation
+3. Using a different version of the FMOD library

 #### No sound output